maxwellb/rdm-qt-unix-signals/README.md

 Licence: [MIT](http://opensource.org/licenses/MIT)

-This is a fork https://github.com/sijk/qt-unix-signals, which seems unmaintained now.
+This is a fork of https://github.com/sijk/qt-unix-signals, which seems unmaintained now.
 It collects various patches and improvements from other forks and updates the code to a more modern cmake/c++/Qt style.